 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Do not have your child use for more than 3 days in a row.
+Using this drug too often or for longer than you have been told may cause nose stuffiness to happen again or get worse.

 - If your child has high blood sugar (diabetes), you will need to watch his/her blood sugar closely.